oalpay/petit_gcp/README.md

 ## Features

- - Inverstion of control just pass your callbacks for device configuration and commands
+ - Inverstion of control, just pass your callbacks for device configuration, state and commands
  - cJSON config and state objects
  - Periodic state updates
  - OTA updates with versioning